DesignLiquido/xslt-processor/README.md

 HTML per se is not strict XML.
 Because of that, starting on version 2.0.0, this library handles HTML differently than XML:

-- For a document to be treated as HTML, it needs to have a `<!DOCTYPE>` tag defined with one of the two valid formats:
+- For a document to be treated as HTML, it needs to have a `<!DOCTYPE>` tag defined with one of the following valid formats:
   - `<!DOCTYPE html>` (for HTML5);
   - `<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">` (for HTML4);
   - `<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.1//EN" "http://www.w3.org/TR/xhtml11/DTD/xhtml11.dtd">` (for XHTML 1.1).